-Establishment of bank accounts
+Establishment of Bank Accounts

-- The Council shall maintain one or more financial accounts in a financial institution and shall deposit in those accounts - (1) transfer payments received from Canada for the management and administration of Skawahlook land; - (2) moneys received by Skawahlook from the grant or disposition of any interests or licences in Skawahlook land: - (3) all fees, fines, charges and levies collected under a land law or land resolution; - (4) all capital and revenue moneys received from Canada from the grant or disposition of any interests and licences in Skawahlook land; and - (5) any other land revenue received by Skawahlook.
+- 2 Council shall maintain one or more financial accounts in a financial institution and shall deposit in those accounts - transfer payments received from Canada for the management and administration of Skawahlook land; - (2) moneys received by Skawahlook from the grant or disposition of any interests or licences in Skawahlook land; - (3) all fees, fines, charges and levies collected under a land law or land resolution; - (4) all capital and revenue moneys received from Canada from the grant or disposition of any interests and licences in Skawahlook land; and - (5) any other land revenue received by Skawahlook.

-Signing officers
+Signing Officers

-3 The Council shall authorize at least three persons, at least one of whom shall be a member of the Council, to sign cheques and other bills of exchange or otherwise transact on the accounts.
+3 Council shall authorize at least three persons, at least one of whom shall be a member of Council, to sign cheques and other bills of exchange or otherwise transact on the accounts.